 The project is divided into three milestones, and the first milestone was completed by July 31, 2006.
 The second milestone was originally budgeted to be completed in the quarter ended June 30, 2007 but the Company has requested SDTC to extend tenure of the project due to certain constraints.
-The second milestone is likely to be extended up to July 2008.
-The third milestone is expected to be completed by February 2009 (original completion date of January 2008).
+The second milestone is likely to be extended further to February 2009 from the current due date of April 2008.
+The third milestone completion date is yet to be determined. (original completion date of January 2008).

 A cash contribution of \$447 was received by the company during the quarter ended December 31, 2006 (2005-NIL) for work to be completed for the second milestone.
-Further contributions of \$194 was received by the Company during the quarter.
+Further contributions of \$194 was received by the Company during the quarter ended June 30, 2008.

 During the fiscal year 2006 the Company received contributions totaling \$472 from SDTC (2005 - NIL) for Milestone 1.
-Cumulative claims of \$1,113 have been received as at June 30, 2008 from SDTC.
+Cumulative claims of \$1,113 have been received as at September 30, 2008 from SDTC.